-5. Equality and Accessibility Low Scenario High Scenario +++ +++

-Perceived road danger is the biggest single barrier to active travel use xxxvi, with children and older people particularly affected.
-Inaccessible cycle infrastructure is the single biggest difficulty faced by disabled cyclists in the UK xxxvii and women are underrepresented in cycling xxxviii.
-Given the aspiration of the Connecting towns routes is to provide safe, segregated / traffic-free provision, this recommendation would improve transport inclusivity for commonly disadvantaged groups by providing safe and low-cost transport choices.

-The CityConnect Leeds to Bradford Cycle Superhighway has made it easier and safer to get around on foot and by bike, giving residents better access to their local area, increasing travel options and reducing road congestionxxix.
-The intervention has improved the economic prospects of Bradford's citizens through enabling affordable access to the larger economy of Leeds1.

-Research indicates that a multi-level approach of involving communities in the design process and incorporating education initiatives around the socio-economic and environmental policies of active travel is effective in encouraging walking and cycling in disadvantaged and vulnerable groups, such as deprived communities and children the children and children to the communities are communities are communities.
+5. Equality and Accessibility Low Scenario High Scenario +++ +++ Perceived road danger is the biggest single barrier to active travel use, with children and older people particularly affected.
+Inaccessible cycle infrastructure is the single biggest difficulty faced by disabled cyclists in the UK and women are under- represented in cycling .
+Given the aspiration of the Connecting towns routes is to provide safe, segregated / traffic-free provision, this recommendation would improve transport inclusivity for commonly disadvantaged groups by providing safe and low- cost transport choices.
+The CityConnect Leeds to Bradford Cycle Superhighway has made it easier and safer to get around on foot and by bike, giving residents better access to their local area, increasing travel options and reducing road congestion.
+The intervention has improved the economic prospects of Bradford's citizens through enabling affordable access to the larger economy of Leeds .
+Research indicates that a multi-level approach of involving communities in the design process and incorporating education initiatives around the socio-economic and environmental policies of active travel is effective in encouraging walking and cycling in disadvantaged and vulnerable groups, such as deprived communities and children.
 Also refer to EqIA/ICIA/FSDA/CRWIA Assessment overleaf.
 This recommendation is expected to have a major positive impact on this criterion in both Low and High scenarios.